 end-of-historydisplays the last entry of the history list, the current line being entered.

-history-search-backwardmoves backwards through the history list, displaying lines that match your partially typed command.
+history-search-backwardmoves backward through the history list, displaying lines that match your partially typed command.

 history-search-forwardmoves forwards through the history list, displaying lines that match your partially typed command.